Aa-Par/QR-Code-Barcode-Scanner/README.md

 4. **Annotate** every detected symbol with its bounding polygon and decoded text, and save the result image.
 5. **Report** all decoded values to the terminal.

-See `project_report.pdf` (submitted alongside the repository link) for the full technical write-up, design rationale, and test results.

 ---